 During pregnancy, your body goes through numerous changes as it supports the healthy development of your baby and prepares for delivery.
-With these changes, you will probably experience various aches and pains, many of which are normal.
+With these changes, you will probably experience various aches and pregnancy pains, many of which are normal.
 However, you may wonder which pains are considered normal and which may be a cause for concern.

-Below are some common pains experienced during pregnancy:
+Common pains experienced during pregnancy:

 As your uterus stretches, it is normal to experience cramping.
 Other causes of cramping may include gas and constipation.
 If cramping becomes worse than menstrual cramping, especially if it is accompanied with bleeding and lower back pain, it is important to contact your doctor as soon as possible.
 It is also important to contact your doctor if you experience severe pain on one side during early pregnancy.

 Headaches are also common during pregnancy.
 However, if they are severe and do not go away after resting or taking Tylenol, or if you notice vision changes or light sensitivity, contact your health care provider immediately.
 Keep in mind that while you can take Tylenol (acetaminophen) during pregnancy, it is important to avoid taking Advil and Motrin (aspirin and ibuprofen).

 Lower back pain is also normal during pregnancy as your body shifts its center of gravity, causing strain to your lower back muscles.
 Hormonal changes and weakened abdominal muscles can also contribute to lower back pain.
 Talk with your doctor if the pain persists for more than two weeks or if it is severe.
 If you experience painful urination and/or bleeding along with the lower back pain, contact your doctor immediately, as these could be signs of complications.